What was once the Polk County Courthouse, built in 1908, now serves as the History Center and houses a historical museum and library.

 As our largest artifact on display, the Historic 1908 Courthouse served the citizens of Polk County from 1908-1987.
 In 1998 the building in Bartow was granted a new commission as Polk County History Center and Historical and Genealogical Library.

 Listed on the National Register of Historic Places in 1989, the courthouse is a representation of the neoclassical architectural style that flourished from 1890 into the early twentieth century.
 This particular style is recognized through the use of tall columns, symmetrical fixtures, triangular pediments and accentuated domes.
 Through careful preservation, the building has been frozen in time and longtime residents consistently reflect on fond memories on their own experiences walking the courthouse halls.
+The History Center runs an architectural tour of the museum every 3rd Saturday of the month.
+Visit the polkhistorycenter.org for scheduling information.

 With 11 permanent and 4 temporary galleries, the History Center offers abundant opportunities for discovery for history and heritage lovers enjoying a Central Florida vacation.